-Seed times must be submitted for all athletes competing in JD Track Championship events.

-Seeding is done to provide an equal opportunity for all athletes entered in the event to advance to the final.
+- Seed times, if available, should be submitted for all athletes competing in JD Track & Field Championship events. - Seeding is done to provide an equal opportunity for all athletes entered in the event to advance to the final.
 The most current performance information should be provided so that the best performers from the heats and/or semi-finals reach the final.